mihahauke/misio_labs/README.md

 Reinforcement Learning using one of the most popular and well known algorithm: Q-learning

 # [Lab 7 Actor-critic](lab7)(15pts)
-Reinforcement Learning: actor-critic (continuous action-spaces)
+Reinforcement Learning in continuous spaces (can be solved with actor-critic algorithm or e.g. ddpg)

 # Authors
 * Michał Kempka